lgreski/datasciencectacontent/markdown/misc-installingRonChromebook.md

 #### Using the terminal

 Many of the steps in this walkthrough require use of the Linux terminal.
 In Chrome OS, the Linux terminal may be accessed by pressing `<CNTL>+<ALT>+<T>`.
-From CHrome OS, the `crosh` shell looks like this.
+From Chrome OS, the `crosh` shell looks like this.

 <img src="./images/misc-rOnChromebook03.png">